arrow-kt/arrow-website/content/docs/learn/typed-errors/validation.md

 ```
 <!--- KNIT example-validation-05.kt -->

-This code has a problem, though: it only returns _one_ error, even if there are
+This code has a problem, though: it only returns _one_ error, even if there were
 two problems with the data of the `Book`.
 We would rather use an _accumulation_
 approach, so we can give back as much information as possible to the user.
 This requires two changes to the code: